 - Unlicensed car dealers.
 Cars being offered for sale by an unlicensed dealer get towed.8

-The majority of parking violations do not result in towing.
+The majority of parking violations do not result in towing vehicles away.
 But drivers have to make sure to take care of their tickets.
-As discussed above, racking up five or more unpaid tickets gives law enforcement the authority to impound the automobile.
+As discussed above, racking up five or more unpaid tickets gives law enforcement the legal authorization for impounding the automobile.

 2. Can vehicles get impounded at DUI checkpoints?

 Not if the driver’s only offense at the DUI checkpoint is driving without a license.
 But if the driver gets arrested for DUI, then yes.
-The police department will be impounding the automobile.9
+The police department will take possession of the vehicle and have it impounded.9

 3. Do people get notice before their cars get towed?

 Some parking spaces or streets have signs that warn about towing.
-And each parking ticket contains a notice that repeat-offenders face towing.
-But officers do not attempt to notify drivers before physically towing away their automobiles.
+And each parking ticket contains a notice that police have general authorization to call a tow company on repeat-offenders.
+But officers do not attempt to notify drivers before getting a towing company to impound the vehicle.

 4. How do people get back their impounded cars?

-People should contact the impound lot for instructions.
+Legal owners of the vehicle should contact the impound lot at its telephone number for instructions.
 If the impound lot is unknown, people can ask the local police.
-Lots should release automobiles to registered owners who present:
+Lots should release towed vehicles to registered owners who present:

 - A current driver’s license,